jgwaugh/allcause/README.md

 **Before running anything, you'll want to run the script `download_1969.py`**.
 This will download the 1969 data, munge it, and delete the downloaded data.
-Or, you could do do it manually.
-This is just more convienent.
+Or, you could do it manually.
+This is just more convenient.

+If this is taking a long time, adjust the `SECONDS_SLEEP` parameter in `download_1969.py` - the program sleeps while the file downloads.
+I could probably do this with a promise, but I've got better things to do.